Dr Shawn Michael Bullock

 I am a Senior Lecturer in the History of Education in the Faculty of Education, University of Cambridge.
 My work uses the lenses offered by the history and philosophy of science and technology to examine issues in education.
 Currently, I am particularly interested in the history of higher education in physics in the 19th century, the history of engineering education, and the history of multilingual education.
 I also conduct research on teacher education and professional development, with a particular focus on self-study methodology and the role of reflective practice in developing professional knowledge about, and for, teaching and teaching future teachers.

 I began my career in education as a physics teacher at a mid-size Toronto secondary school while teaching a variety of courses at a local college.
 I then took on a unique position as a seconded language and literacy teacher for a large family of schools; a role that gave me the opportunity to teach collaborative with colleagues across the curriculum.
 After pursuing a full-time, funded doctorate at Queen’s University, I began my academic career as an Assistant Professor at the University of Ontario Institute of Technology.
 Prior to my current role at the University of Cambridge, I was Associate Professor and Associate Dean, Graduate Studies, in the Faculty of Education at Simon Fraser University, British Columbia, Canada.
-I maintain current certifications as a professional physicist and a professional teacher within Canada, and I have qualified teacher status (QTS) in England.
+I am a Fellow of the Royal Geographical Society and I maintain current certifications as a professional physicist and a professional teacher within Canada, and I have qualified teacher status (QTS) in England.
 Those interested in a lengthier biography are welcome to visit my personal website.

 My work uses the lenses afforded the history and philosophy of science and technology to examine educational questions and issues.
 Specifically, I am interested in the history and philosophy of higher education in physics in the 19th century, engineering education in both the 19th century and in the early years of the Cold War, the use technologies for educational purposes, the professional education of teachers, and additional language education and policy development.